PR2305/PR2305/README.md

 # Myprofile
-👋 Hey GitHub Community!
-I'm [Pragya Rai], a dedicated Computer Science Engineering (CSE) student with a passion for technology

 <h2 align="left">Hi 👋!
 My name is PRAGYA RAI and I'm a Web Developer <br>I’m looking to collaborate on projects related to web development.</h2>